 Table 3: Times to Sprout (Germination) & Harvest

-Carrots are a great cool-weather vegetable to grow in Massachusetts.
+Carrots are a great cool-weather vegetable to grow in Massachusetts (USDA Plant Hardiness Zones 5a to 7b).
 They are a little sweet, and add a nice dash of color to your plate (usually orange, but there are other colors!)

 You have lots of options when it comes to carrots.
 You can find carrot varieties in just about any color!
 This makes them fun for the kids to grow and harvest.